Ski and Snowboard Instructor

 With only a little effort, you will quickly be able to ride on your own and enjoy the snow with your family or friends.

 Gaining in confidence, enjoying the fun of riding at your own pace, on your own or within a small group; come discover the huge Portes du Soleil ski area.

 You may also want to try new fun ways of skiing: Free riding, free styling, carving, etc.

-Participants will need to be equipped with security gear (shovel, probe and transceiver*) and have a basic knowledge of their efficient use.
-Before each first session, we will have an introduction briefing on searching for avalanche victims.
+Participants must be equipped with safety equipment (shovel, probe and transceiver) and have the basic knowledge for their effective use.
+Before each first outing, we will do an initiation session in search of avalanche victims.

 A native from the South of France, there were slight chances I would become a ski instructor.
 An “energetic” child, I successfully practiced many sports (judo, swimming, football, athletics, etc.) before I became fond of rugby.

 I entered the school sport program in Toulouse for a 3 year college course, followed by a Scientific Baccalaureate.
 I then signed with the Colomiers rugby club and enrolled on a two year degree with the Faculty of Sports Science, where I graduated with a DEUG in 1999.
 I then obtained a BA at the University of Laval in Québec and a Masters degree in Adapted Physical Education in Montpellier.

 This degree, along with a professional internship assisting paraplegics during a ski trip, allowed me to become part of the Antenne Handicap charity of La Plagne for the 2002 winter season.

 During the 5 seasons I worked for this specialist ski school, I went from assisting people with disabilities to teaching techniques for sit and standing skiing.